Blasterphantom/RodriguezMAskQuestions/README.md

 //This app will ask the user their name and the time they
 //woke up and output their name and time they woke up
 //Peer review -

+Peer review by Daniel Decoiito the app itself works but ther are issues.
+There are a couple of variables that are stated but never use.
+Also the mechanisim to replay the game is a bit faulty, if you type in anything other then yes the game will end.
+You have a no option but it is irellevant.
+I like the use of interplotion and breaks within the string text.